yajirobee/logs/_posts/2024-09-13-book_systems_performance.md

 ---

 Notes while reading [Systems Performance: Enterprise and the Cloud, 2nd Edition](https://www.brendangregg.com/blog/2020-07-15/systems-performance-2nd-edition.html).
-This is still WIP as I'm still reading the book.
+This is still WIP as I'm still reading.

 I read the 1st edition 9 years ago.
 It turns out that the 2nd edition has so many updates since the 1st including more coverage for Linux rather than Solaris and Cloud computing.
 I recommend to read it even if you've read the 1st edition.